willem-strydom/research/README.md

 - **Jinzhao Kang**

 # Usage notes
-Project is entirely python, ans requires numpy, and pandas Matplotlib is used for demonstration.
+Project is entirely python.
+Requires numpy, and pandas to work.
+Matplotlib is used for demonstration.